seamusdemora/PiFormulae/AddRealTimeClock.md

       #fi
       ```

-14. With access to a reliable & accurate clock, check the time on your RPi:
+14. With access to a reliable & accurate clock, check the time on your RPi from the terminal:

       ```bash
-      $ date               # check the RPi system time

-      $ sudo hwclock -r    # check the RTC time
+      $ date && sudo hwclock -r
       ```
+      The two times should be very "close".

 15. If your RPi has network connectivity, the `hwclock` time may have already been adjusted by the time you check it.
 If not, you may manually update the hwclock as follows: